UMUAS/Nav2025-2026/README.md

 ### Extras
 If the water stream is strong, the camera should be able to see a line.
 This line can be helpful when there's strong wind because it provides feedback as to where the water is going (endpoint).

-## Progress
-- [x] Medium - Recording a dataset for the YOLO model.
-See: https://github.com/nigerianpickle/custom-circle-model
-- [x] Medium - Implementing the target detection script using YOLO and/or classical CV algorithms.
-See: https://github.com/nigerianpickle/custom-circle-model
-- [ ] Hard - Basic target approach script.
-This script will attempt to move the drone 1m away from a target using simple left/right/front/back/up/down movements.
-  - [ ] Medium - Implement obstacle avoidance to the target approach script.
-    - [ ] Hard - Implement path reroute when facing an obstacle.
-- [ ] Hard - Water trajectory and activation script.
   - [ ] Easy - Send photo of extinguished target to GCS
 - [ ] Combining all scripts into one program